 Profound is the most technically capable tool in this space.
 It handles large-scale prompt monitoring, integrates with enterprise data stacks, and is built for teams that need audit trails, advanced reporting, and custom data pipelines.

 The trade-off is price and complexity.
-Profound starts at several hundred dollars a month and is designed for marketing teams at mid-size to large companies, not freelancers.
+The entry plan tracks only ChatGPT, and full LLM coverage runs into the hundreds per month.
+It's designed for marketing teams at mid-size to large companies, not freelancers.
 If you're an agency trying to add AI visibility as a service line, Profound's pricing model makes it hard to build a margin on client work.

 Best for: Enterprise in-house marketing teams, large agencies with dedicated data teams, brands running 100+ prompts monthly.